-The online community tool Ning was used in the academic year 2009/2010 in two study groups of part-time students of the academic course "Computer-Mediated Communication" at the Faculty of Organization and Informatics, University of Zagreb, Croatia.
+The online community tool Ning was used in the academic year 2009/2010 in two study groups of part time students of the academic course "Computer-Mediated Communication" at the Faculty of Organization and Informatics, University of Zagreb, Croatia.
 The students were asked to use Ning to create their personal profiles, upload photos and links to video files on YouTube that illustrate the content of the course, participate in discussion forums on various course related topics, keep an online diary of course related activities (lectures) in a blog, and present the artifacts that they had created with Web 2.0 tools in their blog.
-The students were also able to make friend lists and participate in chat activities by using the Ning tool.
-For each of the two study groups a separate virtual community (Ning network) was created.
+The students could also make friend lists and participate in chat activities by using the Ning tool.
+For each of the two study groups a separate virtual community (ning network) was created.

 At the end of the course, after the students passed the final exam, they were asked to complete a course evaluation survey.
-The survey consisted of items related to the academic course "Computer-Mediated Communication" in general, as well as those related to specific educational effects of the use of Ning and two other Web 2.0 tools (bubbl.us for the creation of mind maps and Gliffy for the drawing of block diagrams) that were used in this course.
-Course evaluation surveys were collected only from the students who successfully passed the exam in 2-4 weeks after the classes had finished to ensure that they could accurately remember and reproduce their experiences with the course content and the Web 2.0 tools used.
+The survey consisted of items related to the academic course "Computer-Mediated Communication" in general, and also of items related to specific educational effects of the use of Ning and two other Web 2.0 tools (Bubbl.us for the creation of mind-maps and Gliffy for the drawing of block-diagrams) that were used in this course.
+This type of survey was regularly used for course evaluation and for the purpose of this study it was supplemented with several items for the evaluation of Ning tool regarding selected usability attributes.
+It must be emphasized that course evaluation surveys were collected only from the students who have successfully passed the exam in 2-4 weeks after the teaching was finished to ensure that they could correctly remember and reproduce their experiences with course content and used Web 2.0 tools.

-The subjects in our study were two groups of part-time students between 19 and 35 years of age.
+The subjects in our study were two groups of

+part-time students who were between 19 and 35 years of age.
 The surveys collected in the first group were from 12 male and 11 female subjects (N=23), while the surveys collected in the second group were from 10 male and 5 female subjects (N=15).
 For the purpose of this study the survey data is supplemented with observation of student work and online discussions as a result of their use of the Ning tool.